Locations:

 Is a bloody show a sign of labor?

-A bloody show is a sign that labor is coming.
-There is not an exact timing as to how long after a bloody show labor will occur.
-This varies from woman to woman and from pregnancy to pregnancy.
+The bloody show is a sign that labor is coming.
+But you can’t predict exactly when labor will start after a bloody show.
+This varies from person to person and from pregnancy to pregnancy.
+It could be hours or days before you go into labor.

 Can you get a bloody show after a cervical exam?

 If your healthcare provider does a cervical exam (cervix check), it’s normal for spotting (or light bleeding) to occur.
 After 37 weeks of pregnancy, your healthcare provider may ask if you would like your cervix checked.
-They are checking the dilation and effacement (thinning) of your cervix.
-This could irritate your cervix and cause it to bleed, but it's not necessarily the bloody show.
+They’re checking the dilation and effacement (thinning) of your cervix.
+This could irritate your cervix and cause it to bleed, but it’s not necessarily bloody show.

 Will doing a membrane sweep cause a bloody show?

-A sweeping of your membranes can cause a bloody show.
+A sweeping of your membranes can cause bloody show.
 If successful, the membrane sweep will trigger your cervix to dilate.
-This could cause a bloody show.
-It could also be blood caused by the cervix becoming irritated.
-Membrane sweeping is a practice that varies amongst healthcare providers and is not always performed.
+This could cause bloody show.
+A sweep can also irritate your cervix and make it bleed.
+Not all healthcare providers offer membrane sweeping to induce labor.

 Is cramping a side effect of a bloody show?

-Yes, some cramping can occur when you have a bloody show.
+Yes, some cramping can occur when you have bloody show.
 Your cervix is opening, softening and expanding in preparation for birth.
 This can cause period-like cramping or aches.
-You may also feel a cramping pressure in your pelvis as the baby descends.
-These are common side effects of the bloody show because they are all signs labor is coming.
+You may also feel a cramping pressure in your pelvis.
+These are common side effects of bloody show because they’re all signs of labor.

 Will I know when I have a bloody show?

-It varies.
-You may not be aware that your bloody show has occurred.
-In some cases, the discharge is so light and gradual it's virtually undetected.
-You might also have a blood-tinged glob all at once and know it's a bloody show.
-It’s best to contact your healthcare provider if you believe your bloody show has occurred.
+Not always.
+In some cases, the discharge is so light and gradual that it’s undetectable.
+Or you might have a blood-tinged glob all at once and know it’s bloody show.
+But it’s best to contact your healthcare provider if you’re not sure.

 Care and Treatment

-Your healthcare provider may ask you the color, consistency and amount of discharge.
-These details can help determine if you’ve had a bloody show.
-Since it's a normal progression in pregnancy, there is not a treatment.
+Your healthcare provider may ask you about the color, texture and amount of discharge.
+These details can help determine if you’ve had bloody show.
+As it’s a normal progression in pregnancy, there isn’t a treatment.

-What do I do when I have a bloody show?
+What do I do when I have bloody show?

 How long after a bloody show will labor start?

-Every pregnancy is different, so it's difficult to say when labor will start after the bloody show happens.
-The bloody show means your cervix is dilating in preparation for labor.
-Labor can come within the next few hours, or it could still be days away.
+Every pregnancy is different, so it’s difficult to say when labor will start after bloody show happens.
+Bloody show means your cervix is dilating in preparation for labor.
+Labor can come within the next few hours or it could still be days away.

 When To Call the Doctor